bclehmann/wstat/README.md

 In addition, you can also give no input and no command-line parameters: `stat summary` and the console will let you write your input, which will be read when you hit enter.
 This is useful when you are copy-pasting your dataset from elsewhere.

-## Output (text or json)
+## Output (text, json or csv)

-Currently both json and text output are supported.
+Currently json, csv and text output are supported.
 Text is the default.
 You can specify with `stat list json` or `stat list text`.
 The full version is `stat operation=list output=json`.
 The same information is given in both the list and the summary, it's just displayed differently.
+Please note that the only operation that supports CSV output is List.

 ## Open Source